Working together to inspire youth

 OUR MANDATE AND VALUES

 Quest Theatre nurtures young people through exceptional adventures in theatre.
 We are a theatre for young audience company based in Calgary that has been performing all over Alberta since 1984.
-Historically a school touring company, Quest Theatre has expanded over the years to include Summer Camps, Artist in School Residencies and an International Touring repertoire.
-Since its inception the company has reached over 1.3 million young people, teachers and families.
-We have toured 100 productions for over 1.3 million young people.
+Historically a school touring company, Quest Theatre has expanded over the years to include Drama Camps, Artist in School Residencies and an International Touring repertoire.
+Since its inception, the company has toured 100 productions and reached over 1.3 million young people, teachers and families.
 At Quest Theatre we believe that all children should experience the extraordinary benefits of theatre.
-Doing theatre FOR children and WITH children for nearly 30 years, we know we invigorate vital components of a child’s development.
+Doing theatre FOR children and WITH children for 35 years, we know we invigorate vital components of a child’s development.
 Inspiring children to play, to create, to question, to explore, to discover, to understand and to dream are just a few of the high level outcomes achieved through the whimsy and magic of theatre.

 Our Creative Staff